MushroomObserver/mushroom-observer/MACOSX_NOTES.md

 ### Run the rest of the mo-dev script
 (See https://github.com/MushroomObserver/developer-startup/blob/main/mo-dev)
 (Both @nimmolo and @JoeCohen did this in pieces.)
-Open a new shell and run
+- Open a new shell
+- run:
 ```sh
 gem install bundler